iotaledger/one-click-tangle/hornet-mainnet-k8s/tutorial.md

 hornet-ledger-hornet-set-0   Bound    pvc-905fe9c7-6a10-4b29-a9fd-a405fd49a5fd   20Gi       RWO            standard       157m
 ```

+You can observe that the name of the Persistent Volume Claim is the concatenation of `hornet-ledger` plus the name of the bound Pod `hornet-set-0` in our case.

 * [Service](https://kubernetes.io/es/docs/concepts/services-networking/service/) objects:
-  * One Service object which exposes the REST API of the nodes.
+  * One Service Node Port object which exposes the REST API of the nodes.
 It is actually a load balancer to port `14625` of **all** the Nodes.
-  * One Service object **per Hornet instance** (in our example just one) which exposes as a "NodePort" the gossip, dashboard and autopeering endpoints.
+  * One Service Node Port object **per Hornet instance** (in our example just one) which exposes as a "Node Port" the gossip, dashboard and autopeering endpoints.

 ```sh
 kubectl get services -n tangle -o=wide